CarpeDatumInc/tm1helper/README.md

 * `p = Parameter`: Variables defined on the Parameters tab should be prefixed with a “p”.
 * `v = Variables`: Variables defined on the Variables tab should be prefixed with a “v”.
-* `c = Constant`: Variables that are set up once and never change their value should be prefixed with a “c”.
+* `c = Character`: Variables that contain a single character should be prefixed with a “c”.
 * `n = Numeric`: Variables that contain numeric values should be prefixed with an “n”.
 * `s = String`: Variables that contain string values should be prefixed with an “s”.
 * `b = Boolean`: Variables that are Boolean (1 or 0) should be prefixed with a “b”.

+** Special Note **
+There are a number of TI and Rule functions which use the boolean indicator inconsistenly.
+Some use a numeric 1 or 0 and others use a string '1' or '0'.
+Where the function requires a numeric boolean value, the `b` prefix will be used.
+For those few string boolean values, TM1Helper will use the convention of 'sFlag'.

 ### Commenting